-Telepresence is when a group of technologies allows a person to feel as if they were present or to give the appearance of being present at any location other than the one they are physically in.
-The technologies like facetime, holograms, digital projections, and live video streaming allow us to extend our presence beyond our physical space.
+In short, telepresence is when a group of technologies allows a person to feel as if they were present or to give the appearance of being present at any location other than the one they are physically in.
+For example, technologies such as facetime, holograms, digital projections, and live video streaming allow us to extend our presence beyond our physical space.
 Many digital artists are embedding this concept of telepresence into their art by having people virtually participate in their art.
 This unique hard-to-define art, created with technology and any number of participants/creators/observers, is called telematic art.

-Ascott points out that traditionally art was on or a physical medium, such as a canvas or sculpture.
+Ascott points out that traditionally art was either a physical medium like sculptures or on a physical medium such as a canvas.
 Telematics is radically changing the way make and experience art.
 Telematics is a general term for technology that encompasses telecommunications, sensors, wireless communications, computer science, multimedia, and the Internet.
-When used to make art, the resulting art piece is no longer only a physical object.
-We may see part of it on a physical object like a wall, a screen, or piece of paper but the core essence of telematic art is digital and free-flowing.
-It’s millions or billions of pulses of electricity traveling through the air and wires.
+Consequently, when creating telematic art the resulting art piece is no longer only a physical object.
+Though we see part of it on a physical object like a wall, a screen, or piece of paper its core essence is digital and free-flowing.
+Telematic art is made of millions or billions of pulses of electricity traveling through the air and wires.
 Therefore a piece of telematics art is a sum of many parts.

-Another aspect of telematics art is that it is not done in isolation.
+Additionally, another aspect of telematic art is that it is not performed in isolation.
 A telematic artist does not simply go into their studio alone spend time and emerge with a piece of art.
 Telematics requires that there be roles for people to play.
-They can be an author, facilitator, participant, and/or an actor.
+Roles such as author, facilitator, participant, and/or actor.
 This requires that telematic art pieces involve usually groups of people.
 This involvement looks very different for different pieces of art.
 As telematic art is growing, artists are questioning and challenging the relationships people have with each other and with digital technology.
-They are trying to stretch the limits of how love is defined.
+These new digital artists are making us explore how far love goes.
 If we can love people when we communicate face-to-face, can we love people when we can communicate through a digital medium, if so, how much and is it different?
 These are questions telematic artists are wrestling through.